bpollner/flowdex/cran-comments.md

 # Regarding the non-FOSS license
 This is due to the limitations imposed by [package flowWorkspace](https://bioconductor.org/packages/release/bioc/html/flowWorkspace.html)

+I am not sure if the license as I formulated it is necessary like that.
+But when I set the license to GPL, then I get the note:

+Package has a FOSS license but eventually depends on the following packages which restrict use: flowWorkspace, cytolib

+I did try to find a standard license that says research only, not commercially, but I could not find one.

+So, the license file as I formulated is the best I could do in order to encompass the requirements I believe are there due to e.g. package flowWorkspace.

+If I amn wrong and the file-license as I formulated it is not necessary or correct, I would therefore kindly ask for your help to find the appropriate licensing for package flowdex.

 *****

 # Regarding the call to "attach()"

 Please allow me to explain why I strongly believe that the call to "attach" is perfectly justified in this case:

 Attach(), and also detach(), is called from the .onLoad and the .onUnload function.
 In this case, attach() is required for the functionality of the required package „uniset“ (of which I am the author as well.)